Butlers Pantry Ideas: 10 Ways to Add French Style to the Butler’s Pantry

 The list that follows includes all of these characteristics comfortably mixed in the very small space.

-5. Kitchen utensil prints – the elements I’ve used here were selected not only for their look, but also for concept, taking into account the purpose of this space.
+5. Kitchen utensil prints – The elements I’ve used in our butler’s pantry were selected not only for their look, but also for concept, taking into account the purpose of this space.
 In that spirit, I loved the idea of using artwork depicting pretty flatware pieces.
+I selected the matching pair (the other one is a spoon) which would also look fabulous in a kitchen or breakfast nook.

 7. Vintage brass candlesticks – I’ve always been comfortable mixing metals and you will very often see me use gold and silver together.
 Here the gilded look is attained with vintage brass candlesticks and pear shaped crystal drops.
+Metallic flecked candlesticks only enhance the look even further.

 How fun it is to have a little serving nook in my home, even if it isn’t a hidden passageway!

 To get the look, click on the items below for direct links to the products.
-Where actual items were no longer available, I’ve provided many similar options.
+Where actual items were no longer available, I’ve provided similar options.
+If an item is out of stock but may be restocked, I left it on the list.

 (This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.)